 6 Treas.
 Reg. sec.
 1-6038D-5(d).

 The following information is not intended to be "written advice concerning one or more Federal tax matters" subject to the requirements of section 10.37(a)(2) of Treasury Department Circular 230 as the content of this document is issued for general informational purposes only.
-The information contained herein is of a general nature and based on authorities that are subject to change.
-Applicability of the information to specific situations should be determined through consultation with your tax adviser.

 © 2016 KPMG LLP, a Delaware limited liability partnership and the U.S. member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.